Post-rock: 1960s–1980s: influences and precursors

 In music journalism and criticism, various retroactive examples have been given of precursors to post-rock.
-For instance, with regards to the 1960s and early 1970s in music, the "dronology" of The Velvet Underground, most apparent on their 1967 album The Velvet Underground & Nico, was referred to by Reynolds in 1994 as having significantly influenced much "of today's post rock activity" in the first wave, especially with regards to the 1990s space rock revival.
-The experimental electronic rock band Silver Apples have also been described as an influence, and Germany's krautrock scene which included Can, Neu!, Faust and Cluster later influenced post-rock acts like Stereolab and Mogwai.
+For instance, with regard to the 1960s and early 1970s in music, the "dronology" of the Velvet Underground, most apparent on their 1967 album The Velvet Underground & Nico, was referred to by Reynolds in 1994 as having significantly influenced much "of today's post rock activity" in the first wave, especially with regard to the 1990s space rock revival.
+Both the American experimental electronic rock band Silver Apples and Germany's krautrock scene which included Can, Neu!, Faust and Cluster were prevalent influences on post-rock in the first wave.

-The post-punk and no wave movements—via acts like Sonic Youth, Glenn Branca, and Ut—experimented with dissonance, non-linear structures, and noise, challenging rock's expressive norms.
-Similarly, This Heat, which formed in 1976, are regarded as having predated the genre with their significantly unconventional musical stylings and repetitive structures, and were an influence on bands in the first wave of post-rock.
+The post-punk and no wave movements—via acts like Sonic Youth, Glenn Branca, and Ut—experimented with dissonance, non-linear structures, sustained tones, and noise, challenging rock's musical and performative norms.
+Similarly, This Heat, which formed in 1976, demonstrated an emphasis on texture, significantly unconventional musical stylings, and repetitive structures.

-Stylus Magazine observed that David Bowie's 1977 album Low, produced by Brian Eno, would have been considered post-rock if released twenty years later.
+Stylus Magazine observed that David Bowie's 1977 album Low, produced by Tony Visconti, would have been considered post-rock if released twenty years later.
 Louder also described the English post-punk band Wire as "the genre's godfathers", highlighting their 1979 studio album 154 as an early precursor that signposted the beginning of post-rock.

 British post-punk band Public Image Ltd have been seen as pivotal for post-rock, with the NME describing them as "arguably the first post-rock group" when referring to their first few albums.
 Their 1979 album Metal Box almost completely abandoned traditional rock structures in favor of dense, repetitive dub- and krautrock-inspired soundscapes and John Lydon's cryptic, stream-of-consciousness lyrics.
 The year before Metal Box was released, PiL bassist Jah Wobble declared that "rock is obsolete".